Original Documents: Paper vs PDF vs Blockchain-Verified Credentials

 1. Paper is outdated for any document that needs to be verified or shared digitally.
 It can be lost, damaged, or forged.

-5. The technology exists today — platforms like TRUE Original make it simple for organizations to issue blockchain-secured documents without technical complexity.
+1. The technology exists today - platforms like TRUE Original make it simple for organisations to issue blockchain-secured documents without technical complexity.

 Ready to Upgrade Your Documents?